RoryBecker/CodeRushPlugins/FAQ.md

 ---
 layout: SiteMaster
 ---

-### Welcome to CodeRush Plugins.
+### F.A.Q

+#### What is the purpose of this site?
 This site is here to provide a simple one stop shop for finding plugins.
 Initially I'll be adding the plugins whose source is stored here on github, but I'll also be happy enough to add references to plugins held elsewhere.

+#### Have you abandoned the DXCoreCommunity site?
+Yes and No. I have decided to use git for any new plugins I create, but I am not abandonning the plugins hosted on the previous site.
+The site will remain for as long as it holds useful content.
+Personally, if I could "Magic" all of the plugins and wiki pages into sparate git repos, then I would.
+However that would take significant effort, and so I will settle for migrating plugins as, and when, it makes sence to do so.

 #### Why use Git for new plugins?
 In my humble opinion, Git is quicker, simpler and more flexible than any other VCS I've ever used.
 This being the case I decided that I would use Git for all my future plugin projects.

-#### Have you abandoned the DXCoreCommunity site?
-Yes and No. The site will remain for as long as it holds useful content.
-If I could "Magic" all of the plugins and wiki pages into sparate git repos, then I would.
-However that would take significant effort, and so I will settle for migrating plugins as, and when, it makes sence to do so.

 #### Why another site?
 There are now 3 different locations where you can get community plugins.